ramiror/spanglish/README.md

 More to the fart than airplane horn | Unecessary
 At all shore | No matter how
 Lightmind | Clearly
+I was in anyone | I wasn't paying atenttion

 ## English -> Spanish